Cabot, Arkansas: 2010 census

-Cabot received many of the families that were relocating during that time period.
-As a result, a "commuter culture" developed because many residents, that had children in Cabot schools, made the commute to Little Rock to work.
-As more people moved to Cabot to join the Cabot Commuter Culture, the tax base grew and as a result The Cabot School District steadily developed into one of the top-performing districts in the state.

-Critics of Cabot's growth, such as the Little Rock-based newspaper Arkansas Times, accused these residents of "white flight", and of simply giving up on an integrated Little Rock school district.
-Currently, the Cabot School District encompasses the north end of Lonoke County.
-The bulk of the county's population today can be found in approximately the same area, containing the county's most populous and second most populous cities — Cabot and Ward, respectively — in addition to Austin, which are among Arkansas' fastest growing communities.

-Culture
+Arts and culture

 Cabot has a movie theater that was built in the late 1990s, plus a growing number of restaurants, amateur sporting venues and community organizations.
 A new multimillion-dollar library/public meeting complex was completed and opened in 2015.
 The city has golf courses adjoining Greystone Country Club in the city's north end, and near Rolling Hills Country Club in southeast Cabot.
 Both of the country clubs and the Veterans of Foreign Wars post are exceptions to Cabot's legal status as part of a dry county, which prohibits the sale of alcoholic beverages elsewhere in the city.

 One of the city's biggest events, staged in the downtown area each October, is Cabotfest — a community fair that has grown in popularity as the city's population has swelled over the years since the tornado.
 A similar event called Strawberry Fest is held annually in the spring.
 Cabot is part of the small area in Arkansas along highway 67/167 where strawberries were grown in abundance and sold in other parts of the country during the early part of the 20th Century due in large part to the arrival of the railroad.

-Adam Richman, the host of Man vs. Food on the Travel Channel, came to Cabot's Mean Pig BBQ during the Season 2 "Little Rock" episode which aired on November 25, 2009 to try the Shut-Up Juice Challenge, which involves a large smoked pulled pork sandwich topped with coleslaw and "Shut-Up Juice" - barbecue sauce mixed with a tablespoon of concentrated, undiluted habanero extract.
+Adam Richman, the host of Man vs. Food on the Travel Channel, came to Cabot's Mean Pig BBQ during the Season 2 "Little Rock" episode which aired on November 25, 2009, to try the Shut-Up Juice Challenge, which involves a large smoked pulled pork sandwich topped with coleslaw and "Shut-Up Juice" - barbecue sauce mixed with a tablespoon of concentrated, undiluted habanero extract.

-There are 40 churches in Cabot.
-This gives the city a person to church ratio of 640 people per church.
+There are 43 churches in Cabot.
+This gives the city a person-to-church ratio of 618 people per church.